 What Is a Cataract?

-Your eye is like a camera and uses a lens to focus.
-This lens is made up mostly of water and protein, arranged in a precise pattern to keep the lens clear and let light pass through it.
+The eye is like a camera, and it uses a lens to focus.
+This lens is made mostly of water and protein arranged in a precise pattern to keep the lens clear and to let light pass through.
 But as we age, some of the protein may clump together and start to cloud a small area of the lens.
 This cloudy or blurry spot is called a cataract.

-At first, the cloudiness in your vision may affect only a small part of the eye’s lens and you may be unaware of any vision loss.
-Over time, though, it may grow larger, clouding more of your lens and distorting the light passing through the lens.
-You could notice that you’re having difficulty seeing during your daily activities.
+At first, the cloudiness may affect only a small part of the lens, and you may be unaware that you are developing vision loss.
+Over time, though, the cataract may grow larger, clouding more of your lens and distorting the light passing through the lens.
+You might begin to notice that you’re having difficulty seeing during your daily activities.
 If not treated, cataracts may impair or cause complete loss of vision.